 Talk to your staff

 Clear communication with your staff is essential.
 Let your employees know what you are doing to keep them safe and what is expected of them when they are in the office.
+You may also wish to let them know about how you will manage staff who are unable to have a vaccine or who live with vulnerable people.

 Consider staff wellbeing

 According to the Coronavirus: Mental Health in Pandemic study, over half of the population were still feeling anxious about coronavirus at the end of June 2020.
+And we know that there is an ongoing mental health crisis.
+We offer mental health and wellbeing training as part of our packages to support you and your staff.

 Taking your staff’s wellbeing into account when reopening the workplace is recommended.
 Your employees need to feel safe at work to be productive.